Error-Correction in Flash Memories via Codes in the Ulam Metric: Introduction

 In what follows, we present a novel approach to rank modulation coding which allows for correcting a more varied class of errors when compared to classical schemes.
-The focal point of the study that follows is the notion of a translocation error, a concept that generalizes the notion of a transposition in a permutation.
-Roughly speaking, a translocation\footnote{Note that our definition of the term translocation differs from a definition of this term commonly used in biology.
-See, e.g., \cite{zhu2006translocation}.} moves the ranking of one particular element in the permutation below the ranking of a certain number of closest-ranked elements.
-As such, translocations are suitable for modeling errors that arise in flash memory systems were sudden drops of cell charges or high leakage levels for subsets of cells are expected or possible.
-A translocation may be viewed as an extension of an adjacent transposition to a transposition of elements a certain number of locations apart.
-In addition, translocation correspond to pairs of deletions and insertions of an element in the permutation.
-As a consequence, the study of translocations is also closely related to a number of problems in combinatorial theory such as the longest common subsequence problem and permutation coding under the Levenshtein and Hamming metric~\cite{chu,Klove,levenshtein_perfect}.
+The focal point of the study is the notion of a translocation, a concept that generalizes an adjacent transposition in a permutation.
+Roughly speaking, a translocation\footnote{Note that our definition of the term translocation differs from the definition commonly used in biology.
+See, e.g., \cite{zhu2006translocation}.} moves the ranking of one particular element in the permutation below the rankings of a certain number of closest-ranked elements.
+As such, translocations are suitable for modeling errors that arise in flash memory systems, where high leakage levels for subsets of cells are expected or possible.
+Examples of such error events include errors due to radiation and breakdown of tunneling oxide, the latter being a prominent event in conventional poly-Si floating gate memories~\cite{CCL1,CCL2}.

+A translocation may be viewed as an extension of an adjacent transposition.
+In addition, translocations correspond to pairs of deletions and insertions of elements in the permutation.
+As a consequence, the study of translocations is closely related to the longest common subsequence problem and permutation coding under the Levenshtein and Hamming metrics~\cite{chu,Klove,levenshtein_perfect}.